Saturday, 11 April 2015

 • Purchasing a house, car, clothes, food, etc., are examples of some wants satisfied with goods.

 • But these goods alone can not satisfy your wants.
-You will further require the services of a doctor, a hair cutter, a washer-man, a housemaid and many other professional men for satisfying some of your wants.
+You will further require the services of a doctor, a hair cutter, a washerman, a housemaid, and other providers to satisfy some of the wants.

-• Some wants get satisfied with a single consumption whereas many other wants need recurring and regular consumption, like eating food, wearing clothes, shaving, hair-cutting and others.
+• Some wants are satisfied with a single consumption, whereas many other wants require recurring and regular consumption, such as eating food, wearing clothes, shaving, haircuts, and others.